 Here is a quick summary of the items you need to remember to include in a work order:

 Issue or presenting problem with the vehicle or equipment

 Date and time of the work order request

 Location of the vehicle or equipment

 Priority or level of severity of the work order request

-No longer do employees and equipment managers have to struggle to remember recommended servicing dates.
-They are able to receive convenient updates electronically and tend to servicing immediately.
+No longer do employees and equipment managers need to struggle to remember recommended servicing dates.
+They are able to receive convenient updates electronically and tend to servicing immediately using technology.

 In today’s competitive landscape, surpassing your competitors often means delivering products or services faster than they do.
-Automation is one of the best ways to expedite your operations and prepare orders more quickly so your vehicles and drivers get back on the road.
+Automation is one of the best ways to expedite your operations and prepare work orders more quickly so your vehicles and drivers get back on the road.